bryanwills/CodeLouisville/README.md

 r.clipboard_append(file_search)
 r.destroy()
 ```
+#### Filling out the form should submit an actual email to me via [https://www.getform.io](https://www.getform.io).
+I attemtpted to set up a backend email server on my ESXi lab environment at home, but with it being a lower priority item, I did not get this completed in time.
+I did get the MX records set up with my domain provider, Google Domains but will finish it up later.
+Haven't configured an email server before to handle external URLs, I do have an internal email server configured with my Nagios Monitoring system to alert me of any events on my network though.

 ## Family Page
 #### Family Page - I created this page shortly before taking the Code Louisville course.
 The idea was to use a CSS Masonry layout that is responsive for the user and changes the number of columns visible depending on the device being used.
 I decided to include this page as I am proud of my family and it shows the knowledge I had prior to taking this class.